AI Glossary

 Social AI

-Artificial intelligence systems designed to understand, interact with, and navigate human social contexts, emotions, and relationships
+Artificial intelligence systems designed to understand, interact with, and navigate human social contexts, emotions, and relationships.

 social AIsocial intelligencehuman-AI interaction+3

-State of the Art Model
+State of the Art Model (SOTA)

 An AI model that achieves the best performance on specific benchmarks or tasks, representing the current cutting-edge capabilities in artificial intelligence.